Modular Regression: Improving Linear Models by Incorporating Auxiliary Data: Discussion

 \subsection{Theoretical guarantee}

-It turns out that, with proper choice of $\lambda$, modular regression leads to a sharper upper bound on the estimation error.
-We assume a $\mu$-RSC property for the design matrix $X\in \RR^{n\times p_x}$ which is standard in the literature to ensure the consistency of Lasso-type methods~\citep{bickel2009simultaneous,negahban2012unified}.
+With proper choice of $\lambda$, modular regression leads to a sharper upper bound on the estimation error.
+We assume a $\mu$-RSC property for the design matrix $X\in \RR^{n\times p_x}$ which is standard in the literature for the consistency of Lasso-type methods~\citep{bickel2009simultaneous,negahban2012unified}.
 Our theoretical analysis may be generalized to other conditions, which is beyond the scope of this work.